Header Files in C++

 Pre-existing Header Files

-These header files are already available in C++ standard library compiler; we just need to import them.
+These header files are already available in C++ standard library compiler; you just need to import them.
 They are generally included in the program with the angular brackets.

 #include <iostream>